-For the current financial year, the composites manufacturing segment contributed 12% from the total Group revenue compared to 43% contribution in previous year.
-The revenue has reduced significantly due to lesser demand in septic tanks, tighter budget from the customers and delay in product certifications for bigger tanks.
+For the current financial year, the composites manufacturing segment contributed 14% from the total Group revenue compared to 12% contribution in previous year.
+The revenue however much below from targeted revenue due to lesser demand in septic tanks and further delay in product certifications for bigger tanks.
 This segment is developing its composite capabilities to build telecommunication towers, decorative light poles and other composites product to replace the revenue lost.